testcontainers/testcontainers-scala/README.md

 }
 ```

-Can also be customized using the constructor parameters, this snippet will initialize a docker container from a specific docker image, with a specific schema name and specific username/password
+The container can also be customized using the constructor parameters, this snippet will initialize a docker container from a specific docker image, with a specific schema name and specific username/password
 ```scala
 class MysqlSpec extends FlatSpec with ForAllTestContainer {